fordneild/Intra-Domain-Routing-Algorithms/README.md

 The need to rapidly handle unexpected router or link failures, changing link costs (usually depending on traffic volume), and connections from new routers and clients, motivates the use of distributed algorithms for intra-domain routing.
 In these distributed algorithms, routers start with only their local state and must communicate with each other to learn lowest cost paths.

 Nearly all intra-domain routing algorithms used in real-world networks fall into one of two categories, distance-vector or link-state.
-In this assignment, you will implement distributed  distance-vector and link-state routing algorithms in Python and test them with a provided network simulator.
+Here, I implemented distributed  distance-vector and link-state routing algorithms in Python and tested them with a network simulator.

 ### Distance-Vector Routing